– The Discipling Others Series –

 The BIG IDEA

-We teach the basics of our faith to every disciple to make sure their foundation is strong.
-As we do this, we are also modeling for them how to teach these basics so that they will be able to pass them on to others.
+We teach the basics of our faith to every disciple to make sure their foundation is strong and so they have something to pass on to others.

-- What I want the group to know and understand: To know the basics of our faith and understand how to pass them on to others.
+- KNOW: The basics of our faith and understand how to pass them on to others.

-- What I want the group to experience: Confidence that we can build into others and a desire to get started.
+- EXPERIENCE: Confidence that they can build into others and a desire to get started.

-- How I want the group to respond: By meeting with other students and taking them through the STARTING WITH GOD series which will help them be more grounded in their faith.
+- DO: Meet with other students and taking them through the STARTING WITH GOD series.

 What would you do if I asked you to…